 The IFTR runs two annual essay competitions for the New Scholars' Prize and Helsinki Prize.

-New Scholars' Prize 2018
+New Scholars' Prize 2020

-The first prize would enable the winner to attend the 2018 IFTR conference at the University of Arts, Belgrade, Serbia.
+The New Scholars' Prize is awarded to the best essay, judged on originality, coherence and rigour.
+The first prize would enable the winner(s) to attend the 2020 IFTR conference in Galway 13-17 July 2020.
 It covers the following costs: conference registration, economy travel and student accommodation (or equivalent) for the duration of the conference.

-Helsinki Prize 2018
+Helsinki Prize 2020

 The Helsinki Prize was founded by the student Congress Team of the 2006 IFTR/FIRT World Congress in Helsinki.
 Since 2011, it has been offered annually by IFTR to a promising new scholar who may be a postgraduate or lecturer at any university, but whose country of origin and of first degree-level studies is in Africa, Asia, South America or the Middle East, and who wishes to participate in an IFTR conference.